Trump Approval Rating 2026 — White House press conference

 Trump Approval Rating 2026

-Monthly polling average from Gallup, Reuters/Ipsos, YouGov, Quinnipiac, and Morning Consult.
+Monthly polling methodology from Gallup, Reuters/Ipsos, YouGov, Quinnipiac, and Morning Consult.
 Tracking Trump's second-term approval with partisan breakdown and historical comparison.

 Approve